The article covers non platform specific topics. It revolves around limits and issues of the current generation VR.

 - the headsets are wired

-That reduces the immersion, especially for systems supporting room-scale VR.Using TPCAST Wireless Adaptor you can make your HTC Vive or Oculus Rift wireless.
+That reduces the immersion, especially for systems supporting room-scale VR.Using TPCAST wireless adapter you can make your HTC Vive or Oculus Rift wireless.
 It is expensive and not reliable enough, though.
+Vive is about to release their own wireless adapter soon.
+Hopefully it will be better than TPCAST.

 - The quality of the visuals is not as good as for HDTV